afogel/d3-scatterplot/README.md

 #### TODO/Nice to haves
 - we should add the `math.min.js` file to the vendor folder, otherwise, we should just remove the reference in our `index.html`.
 - it would be nice to have example files for vocab, weights, biases, and bow data so that we can test the code paths for those; currently, it's not possible to know whether they work or not using the data in the repo
+- it'd be nice to extract the CSS into a css file